 The San Joaquin River is a major tributary to the California Delta water system, providing a natural boundary between Fresno and Madera counties in Central California.
-A primary North/South highway that runs through the interior of the state crosses the San Joaquin.
-At the intersection lies a series of bridges dating back to 1929 and spanning over 825 ft.
-A second crossing to accept growing traffic flow was installed later adjacent to the original span.
-Both bridges use the same steel truss concept.
+A primary North/South highway that runs through the interior of California crosses the San Joaquin River.

-The bid called for bridge removal to be performed without affecting the river flows or disturbing the river bed.
-After the start of the project, the “in river” work was determined to be water areas only.
+The bid called for the removal to be performed without affecting the river flows or disturbing the river bed.
+After the start, the “in river” work was determined to be water areas only.
 This reduced the amount of protection required to the river bed areas, meaning that nothing was to be allowed to fall into the active river section.
-To assure this, a protective cover was engineered to span the river and provide protection for the entire footprint of the bridge plus 10 ft. on either side of the structure.
+To assure this, a protective cover was engineered to span the river and provide protection for the entire footprint of the bridge, plus 10 feet on either side of the structure.

-The 88-ft. steel beams supporting a timber deck were placed across the river to provide for collection of any debris that might fall during removal operations.
+Eighty-foot steel beams supporting a timber deck were placed across the river to provide for collection of any debris that may fall during removal operations.
 The protective cover was not designed to carry any significant loads, and any debris that did fall on it was removed each shift or more often.

 Where the truss section was over the active river, a crane and hand labor was used to cut the steel into manageable pieces.
-As soon as the river section was completed, the protective cover was removed to allow the general contractor to access the area for the new pier sections.
+As soon as the river section was completed, the protective cover was removed to allow the general contractor access the area for his new pier sections.

-The construction of the truss was made up of an 8-in. concrete deck over 16-in. longitudinal beams at 5-ft. centers spanning every 16 ft. to a 36-in. transverse girder.
+The construction of the truss was made up of an 8-inch concrete deck over 16-inch longitudinal beams at 5-foot centers spanning every 16 feet to a 36-inch transverse girder.
 This girder in turn was supported by the truss design.
-The members of the truss were a basic 14-in.
-H-pile design attached to the top and bottom longitudinal chords, measuring 24 in. tall running the full span.
-The top and bottom chords were over 1-in. thick and in some cases over 2 in. thick.
+The members of the truss were a basic 14-inch H-pile design attached to the top and bottom longitudinal chords, measuring 24 inches tall running the full span.
+The top and bottom chords were over 1 inch thick and in some cases over 2 inches thick.

 The removal operation called for splitting the staggered pattern over each longitudinal structural member.
-A penetration at one end was made to facilitate the use of a 75,000-lb.-class Link-Belt excavator for the removal.
-The bucket was able to go through the deck between the longitudinal beams where upward pressure allowed the excavator to pull the entire 5’ x 16’ section each time.
-The Nelson Studs gave little resistance, and where there was resistance, the deck was folded on top of the remaining section.
+A penetration at one end was made to facilitate the use of a 75,000-pound class Link Belt excavator for the removal.
+The bucket was able to go through the deck between the longitudinal beams where upward pressure allowed the excavator to pull the entire 5 foot-by-16-foot section each time.
+The Nelson Studs gave little resistance, and where there was resistance the deck was folded on top of the remaining section.

-Once each 156-ft. span of deck was removed, a layer of 10-mil plastic was spread over the river bed to catch and contain any paint chips developed during the shearing operations.
-A Komatsu PC650 excavator equipped with an Allied G130 concrete breaker was used to attack the support piers of the truss section.
+Once each 156-foot span of deck was removed, a layer of 10 mil plastic was spread over the river bed to catch and contain any paint chips developed during the shearing operations.
+A Komatsu 650 excavator equipped with a G130 Allied concrete breaker was used to attack the support piers of the truss section.

 There are still two bridges left to remove due to staging of traffic.
-The next phase will entail the removal of the box girder section, which is planned to be accomplished from the other truss bridge first.
-The protective cover over the river will be accomplished using the bottom deck of the box girder as the initial cover while removing the concrete deck.
+The next removal will entail the removal of the box girder section which is planned to be accomplished from the other truss bridge first.
+The protective cover over the river will first be accomplished using the bottom deck of the box girder as the initial cover while removing the concrete deck.
 Then a cover similar to the previous one will be installed to capture debris from the remaining sections.
-Once the box girder is removed, the next truss section will be demolished.
+Once the box girder is removed the next truss section will be demolished.

-Kroeker has generated more than 2 million lbs. of structural steel and over 3,000 cu. yds. of concrete all while following stringent requirements to serve as a steward of the environment and protect the river bed.
-ET
+Kroeker has generated over 2,000,000 pounds of structural steel and over 3,000 cubic yards of concrete all while following stringent requirements to serve as a steward of the environment and protect the river bed.